jnlongnecker/dungeoneers/Manual/Combat.md

 As a Dungeoneer, you will encounter many foes that stand in your way to your inevitable goal.
 Some may be able to be avoided, but you will ultimately come to blows with many `creatures`.
 You should become familiar with combat mechanics in order to overcome these obstacles and complete your mission.
 When `creatures` come to blows, the passage of time becomes more strictly represented.
 All of time is represented in the following way, but it is typically only important to track this during time-sensitive moments like combat.

-A time span of 5 seconds is represented by a `round`.
+A time span of 6 seconds is represented by a `round`.
 During a `round`, each `creature` has a `turn` where they are allowed to use certain resources in order to interact with the world.
 The order of each `creature's` `turn` is decided at the start of a `round` using the `creature's` `initiative`.
 If two or more `creatures` have the same `initiative`, roll a d10 to break the tie, re-rolling if necessary.

 > Re-rolling `initiative` every `round` can be cumbersome.
 Feel free to only roll `initiative` once if you have ties and stick to that number until it's no longer necessary to strictly track time in `rounds`.

-During a `turn`, the `creature` that owns the `turn` has 2 resources they are able to use:

--   `Action Points`
--   `Movement Points`

-Any `creature` is able to use a third resource, `reaction points`, during any `turn` (not just the one the `creature` owns). `Action points` are used to take `actions`, which are the vast majority of all interactions with the world.
-A `creature` will use their `action points` to perform the bulk of their impact during their `turn`.
-A `creature` may also use `movement points` to perform basic position transformations, like standing up or moving in a direction. `Reaction points` are used to take `reactions`, which are special, quick motions done in response to some trigger.
+During a `turn`, the `creature` that owns the `turn` has 3 `action points` that they can use to perform tasks called `actions`, which are the vast majority of all interactions with the world. `Creatures` also have 1 `reaction point` that they can use to perform tasks called `reactions`, which are special, quick motions done in response to some trigger.
+A `creature` can use `reaction points`, during any `turn` (not just the one the `creature` owns), and regains their `reaction points` at the start of each `round`.

 During a `round`, the `creature` with the highest `initiative` takes their `turn` first.
 Once they are finished with their `turn`, the `creature` with the next-highest `initiative` takes their `turn`, and so on until the `creature` with the lowest `initiative` completes their `turn`.
 The `round` then completes and the next `round` begins, starting with the `creature` with the highest `initiative` taking their `turn` again.